 At Connecticut Basement Systems, we can help you find easy solutions for controlling mold, dust mites, rot, and humidity in your home.

 Our warrantied products can eliminate sources of standing water.
-We can also seal your basement or crawl space from outside humidity, while our ENERGY STAR® rated dehumidifiers keep your space dry and healthier than ever.
+We can also seal your basement or crawl space from outside humidity, while our energy-efficient dehumidifiers keep your space dry and healthier than ever.

 We've been fixing damp, moldy spaces since 1987, and we have the experience and products you need to keep your space dry all the time!